exercism/ruby/concepts/numbers/introduction.md

 They are implemented through the `Integer` and `Float` classes.

-The `Float` and `Integer` classes have methods that will coerce values from one to the other. `Integer` numbers are precise to a whole unit, while `Float` has precision that is fractional to an whole number.
+The `Float` and `Integer` classes have methods that will coerce values from one to the other. `Integer` numbers are precise to a whole unit, while `Float` has precision that is fractional to a whole number.